keshon/general-munro-bot/README.md

 ### ⚠ Schrödinger's warning
-The code in this repository is in Superposition and may work or may not work at all.
+Code in this repository is in Superposition and may work or may not work at all.

 # General Munro — Assets backup and Telegram notification for CG Wire Kitsu task tracker